-For 2014, Guyana published an annual export quota of 604 live, wild-sourced animals; the quota decreased to 500 animals in 2015 and remained at that level for 2016.
-Guyana reported exports of 490 animals in 20134, 428 in 2015 and 401 in 20156.
+For 2015 to 2017, Guyana published an annual export quota of 500 live, wild-sourced animals.
+Guyana reported exports of, 428 animals in 2015, 401 in 2016 and 85 in 2017 although import country data put the figure at 346.
 It should be noted that although the annual reports cover the period January to December, the quota year for Guyana runs from April to April.
-The majority of animals were likely to be for the pet industry (recorded as purpose 'T'), with the main importing country being the United States.
+The majority of animals were likely to be for the pet industry (recorded as purpose 'T'), with the main importing countries being Germany and the United States.